mfamador/terraform-aws-eks-cluster/README.md

 - Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC) in a region of your choice.
 Feel free to change it, values are `variables.tf`.
 - Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones
 - Creates security groups required for cluster and worker nodes.
-- Creates recommened IAM service and EC2 roles required for EKS cluster.
+- Creates recommended IAM service and EC2 roles required for EKS cluster.
 - Creates Internet & NAT Gateway required for public and private communications.
 - Routing Table and routes for public and private subnets.